Last updated September 19, 2025.

 - Unknown

-*Services packs often require significant time to complete and can impact service.
-To protect the client from unplanned downtime, service packs are deferred for installation during regularly scheduled preventative maintenance windows.
+*Services packs often require significant time to complete.
+This means they can impact service.
+We defer service packs and install them during regularly scheduled preventative maintenance windows.

 How do I test patches before wide deployment?

-To test patches, you’ll need a test environment that’s an exact copy of the production environment.
-You’ll also want to test one patch at a time on a given environment to rule out patch interaction as the cause of any issues.
+You’ll need a test environment that’s an exact copy of the production environment.
+You should also test one patch at a time on a given environment to rule out patch interaction as the cause of any issues.

 Here’s the process you can use for testing.